bidodev/mern-fresh-veggies/README.md

 1. Create an account:

-- create a Profil: photos, biography, information about his farm etc..
+- create a Profile: photos, biography, information about his farm etc..
 - create a Stock: add new item or remove the sold one

-2. Login / out & keep info of stock (local storage?)
+- track orders: dispatch or talk with the clients

 #### User:

-1. Create an account: name, address, payment method...
+- Create an account: name, address, payment method...
-2. Login / out & keep info of cart (local storage?)
-3. Access a page with local farmers, display their profil and products when selected (remove and add item to cart...)
+- Access a page with local farmers, display their profil and products when selected (remove and add item to cart...)
-4. Delivery?

 ## Benefits: